 Prepare yourself for the possibility that to get a faster sale, you may have to accept a lower offer, although you might find this is worth it in the long run so that you can begin to build your new lives.
-A surveyor will be able to give you an independent and unbiased opinion of the value of your property; having an idea of this would help you when negotiating with buyers and estate agents and protect you from accepting any offer that is just too low.
+A surveyor will be able to give you an independent and unbiased valuation of your property; having an idea of this would help you when negotiating with buyers and estate agents and protect you from accepting any offer that is just too low.
 It's also a good idea when going through divorce proceedings and assigning assets - you can both feel comfortable that you have had an independent expert opinion, not someone who is taking sides.

-Shop around for quotes to find a good conveyancing solicitor who you feel confident to be efficient and to keep you informed at every stage of the selling process.
+Shop around for quotes to find a good conveyancing solicitor who you feel is efficient and will keep you informed at every stage of the selling process.
 Many solicitors now have on-line case tracking systems which will help keep you up to date at any time of day or night.

-One or both of you may have decided to move out of the home that you own.
+One or both of you may have already moved out of the home you're selling.
 If this is the case, then it may be easier for you to ‘dress’ the property for viewing, as you can de-personalise the space more easily than you could if you still had all your belongings there.
 Hiring a removal company to put your non-essential items into storage could be helpful at this time, and it could also help you to review and separate your possessions.

 Our guide to staging your home can give you more tips on how to dress your property for viewings.